-Calculation of Days for Assessing Plan Timeliness
+10.5.1 - Calculation of Days for Assessing Plan Timeliness

-For the purpose of assessing the timeliness of a plan's completion of a grievance, initial determination, or reconsideration, the day a plan receives the request is not counted as "day one".
+For the purpose of assessing the timeliness of a plan's completion of a grievance, initial determination, or level 1 appeal, the day a plan receives the request is not counted as "day one".
 "Day one" is the day after receipt of the request.
 (Day/days are calendar days unless otherwise specified and includes weekends and holidays).
 Timeframes measured in hours must be met within the number of hours indicated.
 For example:

-A MA plan receives a request for a standard organization determination on May 1.
+An MA plan receives a request for a standard pre-service organization determination on May 1.
 The plan must notify the enrollee of its determination as expeditiously as the enrollee's health condition requires, but no later than 14 calendar days after the date the plan receives the request, which would be May 15.